francobottero/francobottero/README.md

 </p>

 - :office: &nbsp; I'm currently working as a Technical Lead at [Qubika](https://qubika.com/)
-- :uruguay: &nbsp; Very proud to be co-organizing Ruby Meetups in Montevideo.
-You can find us at [ruby.uy](https://ruby.uy/)
 - :computer: &nbsp; You can reach me on [LinkedIn](https://www.linkedin.com/in/francobottero/)